HobnobMancer/cazomevolve/README.md

 python3 scripts/extract_proteins_genomes.py dickeya_pectobacteriaceae_genomes/ dickeya_pectobacteriaceae_proteins -f
 ```

-The output was writen to `dickeya_pectobacteriaceae_proteins`, and each output fasta file was named `<species>_<genbank_accession>.fasta`, allowing for multiple genomic assemblies for each species.
+The output was writen to `pectobacteriaceae_proteins`, and each output fasta file was named `<species>_<genbank_accession>.fasta`, allowing for multiple genomic assemblies for each species.
 Otherwise, all proteins from all genomics assemblies for a specie would be merged into a single fasta file.

-37 of the Dickeya genomic assemblies contained no CDS features.
+(37 of the Dickeya genomic assemblies contained no CDS features)

 ### CDS extraction from genomes